SnailDev/SnailDev.Mongo2Es/README_NESTRepo.md

  }
 ```

+###
+Two places that need attention
+1. DataTime Field should use .ToUniversalTime() and format should be "yyyy-MM-ddTHH:mm:ss.000Z" in filterFunc.
+2. Sort Field should add .Suffix("keyword") in sortExp When the field is string type.

 ## How to write a Query
 ### 0x00.
 Structured Search
 >By default, documents will be returned in _score descending order, where the _score for each hit is the relevancy score calculated for how well the document matched the query criteria.